jcseeley/Pierres.Solution/README.md

 #### By Jase Seeley

+#### Epicodus Week #12 Independent Code Review: Authentication with Identity.
-#### A web application to manage your pastries and their corresponding flavors.
+* A web application to manage your pastries and their corresponding flavors.

 ## Technologies Used
 * C#